getappmap/appmap-js/docs/reference/appmap-maven-plugin.md

 ## About

-The AppMap Maven Plugin provides simple method for recording AppMaps in running tests in Maven projects and a seamless integration into CI/CD pipelines.
+The AppMap Maven Plugin provides a simple method for recording AppMap Data in running tests in Maven projects and a seamless integration into CI/CD pipelines.
 The client agent requires `appmap.yml` configuration file, see [appmap-java](./appmap-java) for details.